 Falljökull is an outlet glacier, or glacial tongue, which is part of the mighty Vatnajökull Glacier.
 It is located in Southeast Iceland and its name translates to “falling glacier.”
 It’s easy to see why, with the field of ice dramatically sweeping down the face of the mountain.

-An outlet glacier is typically found in valleys, and because of the irregular shapes of mountains, glaciers can fork out and spread across vast expanses.
-Outlet glaciers, like Falljökull, derive from major ice caps and glaciers; in this instance, Vatnajökull.
+An outlet glacier is typically found in valleys.
+Because mountains have irregular shapes, glaciers can fork out and spread across vast expanses.
+Outlets, like Falljökull, derive from major ice caps and glaciers, in this instance, Vatnajökull.

 Falljökull Glacier in Vatnajökull National Park, Iceland